Metal Surface Finishing Tips

 - For plastics Acrylic is best for polishing.

 - Buff polishing provides a glossy finish on surfaces accessible by the polishing wheel and slightly rounded edges.
 For a longer lasting polished finish and/or for the brightest appearance also add chrome or bright nickel plating – otherwise you may need to brighten up the finish periodically with polishing cloths.
 For 2D parts cuts from sheet material we recommend specifying waterjet.
 For 3D parts we recommend to specify a surface and edge finish of Ra 32 or 16.

 - Milling creates a surface which may have complex patterns from the cutting process.
 For best appearance apply a mechanical finish.
 For flat parts brushing can be used.
 Or finish with powder coat.
 For non-flat parts this would usually be polishing.
 Prior to buff polishing we recommend to machine to Ra 32 or 16.

 Adding a surface finish can change the size of a part slightly.
-In some designs it is important to consider this when specifying dimensions.
-Keep the following in mind:
+In some designs it is important to consider when specifying dimensions.
+Note:

 - You might also want to specify whether threaded holes should be plugged to prevent finish.

 - In highly critical cases you might want to specify a tolerance on finish thickness, for example .002″ +/- .0005″.